wavegate/obsidian_vault/Neuroengineering/computational model DRG.md

 suggest that DRGS may provide pain relief by activating pain-gating mechanisms within the dorsal horn suggest that straddling the active and return electrodes over the ganglion may be the optimal electrode configuration for activating neural tissue

+# Methods

+We constructed a three-dimensional finite element model based on experimentally measured values to create an anatomically- and electrically-accurate volume conductor model of human L5 D